-Husband and wife team Chef Thuy Pham-Kelly and hubby Dave Kelly, launched Little Viet Kitchen in the summer of 2015, through the success of their weekly Saturday supper club, which gave guests a 10-course tasting menu inspired by Ms Pham-Kelly’s childhood in Vietnam.
+Husband and wife team Chef Thuy Pham-Kelly and hubby Dave Kelly launched Little Viet Kitchen in the summer of 2015, through the success of their weekly Saturday supper club, which gave guests a 10-course tasting menu inspired by Ms Pham-Kelly’s childhood in Vietnam.
 The story in itself is nice and I was sucker punched into going through seeing their delectable images on Instagram – the power of social media prevailed.
-As you sit slurping pho and gorge on other Vietnamese treats, you sit on pastel grey chairs and wooden topped tables.
+You can slurp on pho and gorge on other Vietnamese treats on pastel grey chairs and wooden topped tables.
 There is a bar for lingering too where vino can be sipped and more slurping can take place.
 I came for a night out after an exemplary lunch at the old Smoking Goat with uni friends.

 The wine we loved, so good we ordered two.

 Eating soft shell crab is hands down where I’d like to play, they’re intensely enjoyable and where they do it good, you’ll find me there.
 How they do it here though, in tempura form £12.50 (for 2), has got a lot to be desired as the little critters were dry and insipid.
 It was almost like their internal sweetness, guts and all were extracted out of them.
 Not even the fish sauce dip that came with them could salvage the situation.
 They were a hollow shell of a crustacean.

 Butterfly prawns £8.50 lacked that inherit natural sweetness and although they had the pert qualities that we all love in prawns, the flavour or lack of flavour in this instance just didn’t garner any attention.

 Organic duck with pea shoot salad £17.50 came with slithers of pink breast of the animal and were just too easy to eat.
 Texture came from the crushed pistachios and the push of salinity came from fish sauce.